ThunderBipBoup/Difficulty_Map/README.md

 Use the provided **run_app.command** (Mac) or **run_app.bat**(Windows) scripts for a click-and-run experience.

+When you have finished using the programme, simply close the browser window and press Ctrl+C in the terminal.

 ![running the app gif](rm_gif/extrait1.gif)

 #### 3rd option : running the app manually